nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

   - spiral? linkages between events and linkages to outside concepts
 - use notes to organize and produce own videos?
 - flowcharts and decision trees
+- generate a cool video by checking out commits iteratively and watch graph grow in obsidian

 ## move this stuff to cards it is growing kinda big